psu-em/sysmanWebTools/README.txt

     requests.exceptions.SSLError: HTTPSConnectionPool(host='bigfix.server', port=52311): Max retries exceeded with url: /api/query?relevance=(name%20of%20site%20of%20it,%20type%20of%20it,%20modification%20time%20of%20it,%20name%20of%20it,%20id%20of%20it)%20of%20bes%20fixlets%20whose%20(name%20of%20site%20of%20it%20contains%20%22SysManDev%22%20and%20(modification%20time%20of%20it%20%3E%20now-24*hour))%0A (Caused by SSLError(SSLError(1, '[SSL: DECRYPTION_FAILED_OR_BAD_RECORD_MAC] decryption failed or bad record mac (_ssl.c:2309)'),))

+## Future Deveopment?
 Database Design
-Store which tasks are published, when, family name, site published to, security update, self-service target,
+- Store which tasks are published, when, family name, site published to, security update, self-service target,

+Reporting
-How may tasks are published each day, each week, month.
+- How may tasks are published each day, each week, month.
-How many tasks are securtiy updates
+- How many tasks are securtiy updates
-Tasks to offer to self-service automatically
+- Tasks to offer to self-service automatically